 BUILDING ON EXPERIENCE, FORMING THE FUTURE

-As a University of Minnesota Engineering Instructor, Dayton tasked his students with building an outboard motor – and put the wheels in motion for pioneering an industry, and growing it through unrivaled standards of quality and service.
+One day, Dayton tasked his university students with building an outboard motor – this assignment put the wheels in motion for pioneering an industry, and growing it through unrivaled standards of quality and service.
+Inspired by his students’ work, Dayton made adjustments to his temporary die system and it evolved into a new, more refined methodology.

 In 1929, Dayton Rogers Manufacturing Company was formed.
 “Short Run Metal Stamping” was off and running, and the business of metal manufacturing was altered forever.

 A WWI veteran, Dayton contributed to the WWII victory by manufacturing integral parts for both air and ground efforts.
 To this day, Dayton Rogers Manufacturing proudly provides superior components to our military and aerospace industries – as well as medical, industrial, energy and everything in between.
 Our philosophy is, and always will be – your ideas and our capabilities know no boundaries.
-From toasters to satellites.
+From toasters to satellites, no project is too humble or extravagant for our metal stamping method.

 As an educator, Rogers never lost sight of his basic tenets of continuous advancements and sharing that knowledge with his peers in engineering and industry.
 Rogers’ core convictions and pioneering spirit continued throughout his career, and are still reflected in the company today.

 In fact, Dayton Rogers Manufacturing wrote the book on metal forming.
 Generally called “The Red Book”, this technical design manual is the foremost industry tool for high standards and preferred manufacturing disciplines.
-It’s just one of the many ways we continue to positively influence the art of metal forming.
+It’s just one of the many ways our company continues to positively influence the art of metal forming, even 95 years later.

 With every part and every improvement, for all your projects and challenges, we build on experience, advance your ideas, and form the future.